j4mie/uberloader/README.markdown

 #### Disabling the cache ####

 During development, you may wish to disable the path cache.
-This mean that the whole directory tree will be searched each and every time a class is loaded, so **make sure you re-enable the cache in production**.
 To do this, simply set the cache backend to be an instance of the supplied `UberloaderCacheBackendDummy`.

 `$loader->set_cache_backend(new UberloaderCacheBackendDummy());`

+Disabling the cache means that the whole directory tree will be searched each and every time a class is loaded, so **make sure you re-enable the cache in production**.

 #### Implementing custom cache backends ####